 📍 What are the best local SEO tools?

 Critical for businesses that serve only specific locations, Local SEO tools deserve a category of their own.
 Whether you’re a smaller or larger business, serving one or multiple locations, appearing when and where your customers are searching is integral for your growth.

 Whitespark features a full suite of tools helping you with your local listings.
 One of their unique features is the Local CItation Finder helping you identify where your business has been mentioned (without a link) so that you can work that channel, find competitor citations that you can acquire, or simply track where you’ve been mentioned.

 BrightLocal’s platform is great for finding and managing local SEO citation opportunities for a flat fee.
 They have a ton of listings available – and also provide you with access to lists of Data Aggregators for further business exposure.
 The tool is also great for agencies as it offers a White-label service.

 Yext is an expensive but powerful tool with several key competencies.
 Besides local listing submission and management, the tool also comes with a ton of other useful features for local business – such as a landing page builder, review management tools, analytics software and even its own niche search engine.

 A great Local SEO tool with great pricing.
 With Moz Local you’re able to manage your business listings all at once (e.g. synchronized automatic NAP updates), post and manage your social media channels, and get submission opportunities in tons of local business directories and aggregators.
 The tool is available for the United States, United Kingdom & Canadian markets.

-Synup is a reputation management tool which allows you to manage your business listings and reviews.
-Furthermore, the tool comes with partner directories across USA, Canada, Australia, The UK & India.
+Synup is a reputation management tool that allows you to manage your business listings and reviews.
+Furthermore, the tool comes with partner directories across the USA, Canada, Australia, The UK & India.

 📊 What are the best rank tracking SEO tools?